django-cms/django-cms/docs/how_to/toolbar.rst

         [...]

-If your toolbar class is in another application than one you want it to be active for, you can list any applications it should support when you create the class:
+If your toolbar class is in another application than the one you want it to be active for, you can list any applications it should support when you create the class:

 ..  code-block:: python